rayzerbrain/ActivityLogger/README.md

 Days_Previous_Amount (integer): when viewing player data, gives you information about hours this player has in the last x days, where x is what you can change. (default is 30)

 Player_Max_Logs (integer): amount of individual logs a player can have for each session (time logged on and off).
-This only affects the above configuration, so if the Days_Previous_Amount is set higher, this probably should be as well.
+This only affects the above configuration, so if the Days_Previous_Amount is set higher, this probably should be as well. (default is 45)

-Leaderboard_Length (integer): determines length of leaderboard displayed when activityof is used without parameters
+Leaderboard_Length (integer): determines length of leaderboard displayed when activityof is used without parameters (default is 10)